Welsh rebellions against English rule: Owain Lawgoch, 1372–78

 In 1377 there were reports that Owain was planning another expedition, this time with help from Castile.
 The alarmed English government sent a spy, the Scot John Lamb, to assassinate Owain, who had been given the task of besieging Mortagne-sur-Gironde in Poitou.
-Lamb gained Owain's confidence and became his chamberlain, which gave him the opportunity to stab Owain to death in July 1378, something Walker described as 'a sad end to a flamboyant career'.
+Lamb gained Owain's confidence and stabbed Owain to death in July 1378, something Walker described as 'a sad end to a flamboyant career'.
 The Issue Roll of the Exchequer dated 4 December 1378 records "To John Lamb, an esquire from Scotland, because he lately killed Owynn de Gales, a rebel and enemy of the King in France ... £20".
 Owain was buried at the Church of St. Leger, near Cognac, France.

 With the assassination of Owain Lawgoch the senior line of the House of Aberffraw became extinct.
 As a result, the claim to the title 'Prince of Wales' fell to the other royal dynasties, of Deheubarth and Powys.
 The leading heir in this respect was Owain Glyndŵr, who was descended from both dynasties.